43-Page Pediatric Dentistry WordPress Build in 120 Days — White-Label Delivery for a US Marketing Agency

 Little Roots Pediatric Dental is a two-doctor pediatric dental practice in Westbury, New York, serving children across Nassau County.
 A US marketing agency specialising in local-business websites was managing the project: they owned the custom design, the content strategy, the hosting setup on WP Engine, and the client relationship.
 Our scope was to build the full 43-URL site in WordPress with Elementor Pro, wire the ZocDoc booking widget, implement Yoast meta fields per the workbook’s per-row values, and hand off a production-ready site.

 The workbook structured the engagement across 43 active URLs mapped to a single custom design system.
-Every sitemap row carried an Hours Estimated value; the aggregate came to 52 hours for the core build.
+We scoped each sitemap row in hours.
+The aggregate came to 52 hours for the core build.
 The ask was staged: first, build all pages against the custom design; then, through a second phase the agency calls “Templated Design Development”, accept per-page design deltas, reconcile meta issues, and work down the Issues Backlog.
 Design, content, SEO strategy, and client communication remained with the agency.

 Risk Context — A pediatric dental site serves two audiences simultaneously: the parent who books the appointment and the child who will sit in the chair.
 The agency was hiring a dev partner who would keep the parent-facing communication clear and the clinical information accurate across 22 treatment pages, 4 service pages, and 2 doctor bios.
 A build that produced pages that “looked right” without checking the parent-facing tone or the ZocDoc booking widget routing could deliver a site that confused the first organic visitor.
 The risk is not in coding 43 pages; it is in handing off a site whose second phase has not closed, and finding out that the dev partner treated the first-pass launch as the finish line.
 An additional constraint emerged after the initial build: the custom design was owned by a third-party vendor rather than the agency, which meant the design system could not be carried into the Templated Design Development phase without licensing negotiation.